Sechsing/FootballFixture/README.md

 - `typescript`: A TypeScript compiler for transpiling TypeScript code to JavaScript.
 - `ts-node`: A tool to run TypeScript files directly without needing a separate compilation step.

-In the terminal, run the following command to install the required packages: npm install axios cheerio moment
+In the terminal, run the following command to install the required packages:<br>
+npm install axios cheerio moment

 Make sure you also have the TypeScript definitions for these libraries.
-You can install the type definitions by running: npm install --save-dev @types/axios @types/cheerio @types/moment
+You can install the type definitions by running:<br>
+npm install --save-dev @types/axios @types/cheerio @types/moment

+## Test Dependencies

+To run the tests, the following additional dependencies are required:

+- `jest`: A JavaScript testing framework for running tests.
+- `@types/jest`: TypeScript definitions for Jest.
+- `ts-jest`: A preprocessor for Jest to run TypeScript code.

+In the terminal, run the following command to install the dependencies:<br>
+npm install --save-dev jest @types/jest ts-jest

 ## Running the Scraper

-Once all dependencies are installed, the scraper can be run by executing the following command in the terminal: npx ts-node scraper.ts
+Once all dependencies are installed, the scraper can be run by executing the following command in the terminal:<br>
+npx ts-node scraper.ts

+To run the tests, use the following command:<br>
+npm test